Nam403/MagicTilesDemo/README.md

 * Unity Version: 2021.3.45f2.
 Please open it with the same or a compatible version.
 * Target platform: Android
 * Open Project: Clone or download this repository, then open it in Unity Hub.
-* Run the Scene: Can be run directly from the main screen or run indirectly from the menu screen.
+* Run the Scene: Can be run directly from the main scene or run indirectly from the menu scene.
 * Note: the test file is available at the link: https://drive.google.com/file/d/1K50tzIdNpnd3D3ZTZv7ALDMbUQSHpioK/view?usp=sharing